ZaTaxon/Crocidura-pergrisea-Species-Complex/README.md

-# Crocidura-pergrisea-Species-Complex
+# A Cybertaxonomic Revision of the “Crocidura pergrisea” Spe-cies Complex with a Special Focus on Endemic Rocky Shrews: Crocidura armenica and C. arispa (Soricidae)

-A Cybertaxonomic Revision of the “Crocidura pergrisea” Spe-cies Complex with a Special Focus on Endemic Rocky Shrews: Crocidura armenica and C. arispa (Soricidae)
+Repositories contain data that were used in the course of phylogenetic tree reconstruction in the MR bayes software